k9mil/k9mil/README.md

 # Hi, I'm Kamil. 👋

-I'm a 23 year old full-stack software engineer and designer, striving to create unique and innovative solutions to modern-day problems.
+I'm a 24 year old full-stack software engineer and designer, striving to create unique and innovative solutions to modern-day problems.
 I accomplish this mostly by working with Python, TypeScript, React and Tailwind.

 ## Current

-Currently, I am working at [Barclays](https://home.barclays/), a multinational universal bank where I develop robust distribution mechanisms across the organisation.
+Currently, I am working at [Barclays](https://home.barclays/), a multinational universal bank where I work on our core data platform — a critical system serving as the single source of truth across the bank, with a focus on modernising the platform.

 ## Contact